mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 discouraged, that is, it is preferable that the CCPP be composed of atomic parameterizations.
 One example is the implementation of the MG microphysics, in which a simple entry point leads to two versions of the scheme, MG2 and MG3.
-A cleaner implementation would be to retire MG2 in favor of MG3, to put MG2 and MG3 as separate schemes, or to create a single scheme that can behave as MG2 and MG3 depending on namelist options.
+A cleaner implementation would be to retire MG2 in favor of MG3, to turn MG2 and MG3 into separate schemes, or to create a single scheme that can behave as MG2 and MG3 depending on namelist options.

 The implementation of a driver is reasonable under the following circumstances: